GRETSI-2025/GRETSI25_Label-Argent_Prediction-des-instants-de-changement-de-percept-dans-un-modele/ReadMe.md

 # How to reproduce the results:
 After clonning the repository, open a terminal in the root folder of the project.

 - First install the requirements in the file **`requiremnts.txt`** using conda

-        ```bach
+    ```Shell
     # Create a new environment
     conda create --name Grest2025_ID1493
     # Activate environment
     conda activate Grest2025_ID1493
     # Install dependencies
     conda install --yes --file requirements.txt
     ```

 - Open jupyter notebook by typing in the terminal:

-        ```bach
+    ```bash
     jupyter notebook
     ```

 - Open the notebook **`Code_paper_Gretsi2025_Bayesian_Modeling_of_percept_Change`**

 - Click on Run -> Run all cells

 Running the notebook will:
 - Run the simualtion of the model of Huguet et al. [5]
 - Extract the domiance times of the perceptual sequence
 - Fit distributions to the dominance times
 - Fit a model on the distribution of the input firing rates difference $\Delta I$ conditional to the time to percept switch $D$
 - Generate the posterior distribution of the time to change of percept given $\Delta I$
 - Display this distribution on a short simulation of the model
 - Save all the figures presented in the paper in the folder `figures`